Dharan10/Ninja-Hatori-ctf/walkthroughs/shadows.md

 - Environment variable manipulation

 ## Next Steps
-Submit the flag extracted from the file to unlock the Flame challenge.
+Submit the flag extracted from the file.